 You may want to read:

 I wish I could say it was that way for all our brothers and sisters.
-There is a darker side to the holidays.
-The brokenness sin brings into our lives never takes a holiday.
+There is a darker side to the holidays as sin’s brokenness in our lives never takes a holiday.
 What is supposed to be a time for rejoicing is a time of sadness for some people.
 I’m not suggesting you’ve done anything wrong, but living in a fallen world means there will be seasons of sorrow for any image-bearer.

 Some of our friends will endure their first holiday without someone they love.
-Divorce, separation, death, loneliness, and relational conflict are usually at their most acute during the holidays.
-As you enjoy your families and friends during this season, there will others doing all they can just to muster a smile, hoping the season will quickly end.
+Divorce, separation, death, loneliness, and relational conflict are usually most acute during the holiday season.
+As you enjoy your families and friends during this time, there will be others doing all they can to muster a smile, hoping the season will quickly end.
 While we emote with joy, we want to remember those who are sorrowful.

 One of the worst years of my life was the first year I spent without my family.
-Our separation happened eight months earlier.
-That was painful enough.
+It was 1988.
+Our separation happened eight months earlier, which was painful enough.
 But when the holidays rolled around, the pain was nearly overwhelming.
 Loneliness and loss magnified themselves while pointing their fingers at me, reminding me of the shame and grief I carried.

 Two are better than one, because they have a good reward for their toil.
-For if they fall, one will lift up his fellow. – Ecclesiastes 4:9-10
+For if they fall, one will lift up his fellow (Ecclesiastes 4:9-10a).

 Here is a case study that is part of our Mastermind Training Course.
 Our students have to “counsel” forty-eight Case Studies throughout their training program.
 Read this case study, answer the questions, and share your thoughts with a friend.
 Perhaps it would make an excellent small group discussion.
 You can find all forty-eight of our case studies here.